Ectopic pregnancy

 Human chorionic gonadotrophin (hCG) levels are performed in women with pregnancy of unknown location who are clinically stable.
 In a woman with pregnancy of unknown location, however, clinical symptoms are of more significance than hCG levels.

 hCG levels are taken 48 hours apart.
-If there is a change in concentration between 50% decline and 63% rise inclusive over 48 hours then the woman should be referred for clinical review in an early pregnancy assessment service within 24 hours.
+A change in concentration between 50% decline and 63% rise inclusive over 48 hours is suspicious and should prompt further review.

-Admit as an emergency if the diagnosis of ectopic pregnancy is considered a possibility.
+Admit as an emergency if ectopic pregnancy is considered a possibility.

 Anti-D rhesus prophylaxis should be given (at a dose of 250 IU) to all rhesus-negative women who have a surgical procedure to manage an ectopic pregnancy.
 Women who receive medical treatment for their ectopic pregnancy do not need to receive it.